kaigelee/CSFCN/README.md

 ## News

 :bell: Good News!
-I achieved an mIoU of (pending) in the newest experbiment by removing Gaussian blur during data augmentation. (the experiment is still running and the final mIoU may be even higher)!
-Now, the data augmentation process includes
+In follow-up experiments, we found that higher performance can be achieved by removing Gaussian blur during data augmentation.
+(The experiment is still in progress, the final mIoU may be higher than 78.7%)!
+Now, the data augmentation process includes:

 - [ ] random cropping
 - [ ] random horizontal flipping